Skip to main content

 Read HERE.

-As part of the Working Group's activities Energy and Environment, a publication on the new Carbon Boundary Adjustment Mechanism (CBAM) legislation was prepared.
-The paper also analyses the position taken by China on the measure, which is in fact an essential element of the European Green Deal.
+As part of the Energy and EnvironmentWorking Group's activities, a publication on the new Carbon Boundary Adjustment Mechanism (CBAM) legislation was released.
+The paper also analyses the Chinese standing on the measure, which is in fact an essential element of the European Green Deal.
 Read HERE.

-As part of the Working Group's activities Tourismthe Welcome to Italy Access Point has been activated.
+As part of the TourismWorking Group's activities, the Welcome to Italy Access Point has been activated.
 This is the first information desk providing information, services and assistance, dedicated to travellers from China to Italy, at Malpensa airport.
 Read HERE.